SystemsApproach/security/firewall.rst

 2009, and continues to be widely used in the industry today.
 The central idea behind zero trust is that, by default, every device and user should be untrusted.
-Each user and device then needs to authenticate itself to a precise set of services.
+Each user and device then needs to authenticate itself to gain access to a precise set of services.
 There is no blanket "trust this device to access anything" policy.
-Zero trust stands in contrast to the old "perimeter security" model in which there is the idea of a trusted region within a perimeter defined by firewalls and an untrusted region outside the perimeter.
+Zero trust stands in contrast to the old "perimeter security" model in which there is the idea of a trusted region within a perimeter protected by firewalls and an untrusted region outside the perimeter.

 Zero trust is sufficiently well accepted that NIST has written a specification (see Further Reading below) which provides this helpful